albar965/littlenavmap-manual/src/en/OPTIONS.rst

 .. note::

-     While this happens rarely, some services might be interrupted for hours or even a day or two.
+     While this happens rarely, some public services like NOAA might be interrupted for hours.
      *Little Navmap* will show error messages if this is the case.

      You might want to check you internet access but otherwise ignore these if